FREQUENTLY ASKED QUESTIONS

 What percentage of VCS high school graduates go on to higher education?

-A. Over the past five years, 97% of our students have gone on to higher education.
+A. Over the past five years, 98% of our graduates are accepted into the college or university of their choice.
+97% of our students have gone on to higher education.
 VCS students have historically enrolled in a wide variety of outstanding public and Christian colleges (view a comprehensive list here).
-The Class of 2020 averaged more than $140,000 in college scholarships per student.
+The Class of 2022 averaged more than $103,000 in college scholarships per student.